agersant/tiger/Maintenance.md

 # How to make a release

+- Update version number in Cargo.toml
-Run `make_release.bat x.y.z`
+- Run `make_release.ps1`

-After CI completes, find the release on Github and move it from Draft to Published.
+- After CI completes, find the release on Github and move it from Draft to Published

-Note that the web UI will separate the release from the corresponding tag until published.
+Note that the Github web UI will separate the release from the corresponding tag until published.

 # How to increment Tiger format version